Questions to Consider When Hiring a Solution-Focused Trainer

 First, it is important to know what your goal is in seeking these services.
 How would you know the trainer had done a good job?
 What would let you know that the training made a difference?
 If you are seeking consultation or on-site training, make sure and talk to the trainer prior to hiring them.
 Are they willing to design a training based on your specific goals/needs?
 Are they listening to you and curious about who you are and what’s important to you?
 A good solution-focused trainer uses these same solution-focused principles and way of working while teaching these skills to others.

 Second, chose a trainer or consultant who has experience helping people obtain outcomes that are similar to your own goals.
+For example, if you work in a publicly funded agency setting, I suggest hiring a trainer who is experienced working and using solution-focused practice in such a setting.
 In addition, look for someone who will use live demonstrations and hands on teaching methods rather than videos and static teaching approaches.
 Solution-Focused Brief Therapy is something that participants need to experience.
 It looks and sounds overly simple, and a good trainer will welcome impromptu role plays and “what if . . . s.”
 These are necessary in order to help participants see how this way of working can be effective with the toughest clients.

 Third, make sure that the trainer/consultant believes and can clearly explain how and why this approach can work with the toughest client.
 If the trainer says that this approach will not work with a certain population, walk away.
 While a good solution-focused trainer believes that other methods and approaches can be very effective with clients, they will also believe SFBT will work just as effectively.
 However, most importantly . . . they can show you how it can work (through impromptu demonstration) and then explain the basic principles behind the change they demonstrate.